HunterZhong929/VHDL-SIMD-Multimedia-Unit/README.md

 # SIMD Multimedia Unit
 This repo contains VHDL files for simulating a single instruction multiple data multimedia unit.
 This unit is 4-stage pipelined, with data forwarding.To use this VHDL project, you will need to install Aldec HDL.
-The top level component is `Multimedia_SPU', and testbench for it is 'CPU_TB'.
-The testbench automatically loads the instruction from `instruction.txt' into the instruction buffer and when the simulation is finished a result file in txt will record the content of the 32 128 bits registers for result verification.
+The top level component is `Multimedia_SPU`, and testbench for it is `CPU_TB`.
+The testbench automatically loads the instruction from `instruction.txt` into the instruction buffer and when the simulation is finished a result file in txt will record the content of the 32 128 bits registers for result verification.
 ## ALU verification
-A separate self-checking testbench `ALU_tb' for ALU component is also provided.
+A separate self-checking testbench `ALU_tb` for ALU component is also provided.

 ## Instruction set
 Below is the list of implemented instruction set